How agent-ready are Finnish B2B sites? I scanned sixteen

 The three gaps that showed up almost everywhere

 Discoverability was usually fine, legibility was not.
 Most sites had robots.txt, a sitemap, sometimes explicit AI-bot rules, so an agent can find them.
 But the same sites served HTML only, often with heavy token overhead.
-One consumer-facing corporate site returned about 16500 tokens of HTML where 1400 tokens of markdown would carry the same content, a 91 percent overhead.
+One consumer-facing corporate site returned about 16500 tokens of HTML where 1400 tokens of markdown would carry the same content, a 91 percent saving.
 An agent can fetch the page, but reading it is slow and lossy.

 The second gap was structured data, or the lack of it.
 Missing JSON-LD and product data was common, so an agent reaches the site, sees a wall of markup, and cannot answer a plain question like what this company makes or sells.